 - Water conservation: Start by doing a water audit to see how much water your business is actually using, then make changes (like installing low-flow or dual-flush toilets) accordingly.

 - Green the planet: If you’re travelling for business, offset your carbon footprint using a site like Co2nsensus.

 - Sustainable products and packaging: If you make electronics, this may mean creating a product that’s more energy efficient.
-Or, when it comes to packaging, you could use compostable and/or recyclable materials (like the folks at Vivobarefoot).
+Or you could make your packaging sustainable by using compostable or recyclable materials.